davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
 - cont z scan
-- For scaling the pockels power, currently only linear scaling for voltage is implemented.
-Implement linear scaling for the laser power as well (because the laser power depends nonlinearly of the voltage).
 - Fix how to deal with multithread exception in the Filterwheel class!!!!
 - Do a post-sequence clean up routine to set the pockels outputs to 0
 - For the vibratome, show a progress bar for the slicing sequence